 Don’t lose sight of why.

 When the going gets tough, it’s easy to be tempted into giving in.
 But, when you know exactly why you decided to be vegan and remind yourself of that, you can quickly reign the temptations in.
-This is why it really helps to know all the benefits of a plant-based diet and the positive effects it has on our health, environment, and humanity.
+This is why it really helps to know all the benefits of a plant-based diet and the positive effects it has on our health, environment, and mood.